FlipFlop17/AzRebit/README.md

 ### Recommendation

-The function is using `DaysToKeepRequests` counter after which it will clean up requests older than specified days.
+When enabled you can add the cleanup function that is using `DaysToKeepRequests` counter after which it will clean up requests older than specified days.
+>We recommed to enable this only if you are not handling cleanup on your own which is suggested.

 Since the resubmition is best used just for failed requests, keeping successfull runs might increase storage size.
 You can delete the saved request within your function by using the provided `DeleteSavedBlobAsync()` method in case of a successfull execution.

 ```csharp
 //optional - delete the save request.
 Usually you would want this iy your function runned successfuly
 await AzRebitBlobExtensions.DeleteSavedBlobAsync(funcContext.InvocationId.ToString());
 ```

+Additionaly you can setup a Lifecycle Management policy on your storage account to automatically delete blobs older than a certain number of days.

 ## How It Works